axelboc/website-cass/content/index.md

 I am an emerging writer based in Melbourne, Australia.
 I take a lot of inspiration from this city as well as country Victoria where I grew up.

-I’ve always been a storyteller of some sort, I started out in theatre as a kid, (my greatest role was a weasel in _Wind in the Willows_), and I’ve studied Film and Television at RMIT University and worked for a small animation company making some weird little movies.
+I’ve always been a **storyteller of some sort**.
+I started out in theatre as a kid, (my greatest role was a weasel in _Wind in the Willows_), studied Film and Television at RMIT University, and worked for a small animation company making some weird little movies.

-Now I’m a graduate of the Master of Creative Writing, Publishing and Editing program at the University of Melbourne.
-I like to tell stories about the darker side of life that exists on the edge of reality, and sometimes outside of it.
-I have collected the books like these that I love on [Nyctophilia](/nyctophilia), my little night garden of dark and creepy books.
+Now I’m a graduate of the The University of Melbourne's Master of Creative Writing, Publishing and Editing.
+I like to tell stories about the darker side of life that exists on the edge of reality... and sometimes outside of it.
+I have collected books like these that I love on [Nyctophilia](/nyctophilia), my little **night garden of dark and creepy books**.

-I’m also an Aurealis magazine slush pile reader and a judge for the 2016 Aurealis Awards Graphic narratives.
+I’m also an [Aurealis magazine](https://aurealis.com.au/) slush pile reader, and was a judge for the 2016 Aurealis Award for best illustrated book or graphic novel.